jasoneveleth/hdcms-c/README.md

 For windows:

 Download Git, CMake, and Visual Studio (with C++ CMake tools for Windows, and the latest SDK).
-Add MSBuild and CMake to your path.
+Add MSBuild, CMake, and Git to your path.
 Then run this in powershell

 ```powershell